sengorajkumar/gpu_graph_algorithms/README.md

 - `input` folder contains random and USA road networks graphs from DIMACS in CSR format
 - Each array in the CSR format is stored in separate CSV files which are read by the CUDA program
+- `parser/parser.go` converts the DIMACS files into CSR format and stores in individual csv files
 - Example: `USA-road-d.NY.gr` file from `http://users.diag.uniroma1.it/challenge9/download.shtml` has been transformed into the below ones
     - `USA-road-d.NY.gr_V.csv` - Contains V array (as depicted in figure above)
     - `USA-road-d.NY.gr_I.csv` - Contains I array
     - `USA-road-d.NY.gr_E.csv` - Contains E array
     - `USA-road-d.NY.gr_W.csv` - Contains V array
-    - `USA-road-d.NY.gr_FROM.csv` & `USA-road-d.NY.gr_TO.csv`- Contains all edges of the graph where source is in FROM and destination vertex is in TO
+    - `USA-road-d.NY.gr_FROM.csv` & `USA-road-d.NY.gr_TO.csv`- Contains all edges of the graph where source is in FROM and destination vertex is in TO (Will be useful for version 2 stated below)

 | File | Nodes | Edges |
 | :---         |     :---:      |        :---: |